Nana could strike Belize as hurricane while Omar pulls away from East Coast

 The first of the two systems looks to remain broad in terms of overall circulation, and probably won’t tighten up enough to become a tropical depression or storm.
 But its thunderstorm activity could help to moisten the upper atmosphere, paving the way for its successor to follow.

 While it’s too early to make a call, weather models are in agreement that gradual development of the second system is likely.
-The National Hurricane Center notes that “a tropical depression could form by this weekend as it moves westwards over the eastern and central tropical Atlantic.”
+The National Hurricane Center notes that “a tropical depression could form by this weekend as it moves westward over the eastern and central tropical Atlantic.”

 Troublesome pattern for the Eastern U.S. in mid-September